luciancostinailenei/ev-stations-lookaround/README.md

 ## Running integration tests

-1. Run `docker-compose down` if you have the db service running to avoid conflicting ports error for the test-db service that we're going to run (we need to work on a separate db to avoid data loss)
+1. Run `docker-compose down` if you have the PgServer container running to avoid conflicting ports error for the test-db service that we're going to run (we need to work on a separate db to avoid data loss)
 2. Run `yarn test-integration`